In some ways, it’s our greatest fear. Losing a job means losing financial security, the ability to pay bills, maybe even

 Make a Plan to Network

-While you might still be in shock, people will latch on to your urgency and help you find leads if they see you’re serious about finding another job quickly.
+While you might still be in shock, people will latch on to your urgency and help you find leads if they see you’re serious about finding new employment quickly.

 It might feel embarrassing to admit you’ve lost your job, but know that people understand.
 It’s very probable many people you know have been in the same position and are happy to help you find a new job.

 When you reach out to friends and family, let them know, as factually as possible, what happened.
 Explain what your previous role was and suggest potential industries or leads for your friends to look out for.